skarpushin/summerb/summerb-easycrud/README.md

   in other frameworks and you need to add them on top, while here you have it embedded in the core of EasyCrud
 * It is created with the SOLID, DRY and SLAP design principles in mind

-And now, 9 years later since inception it still serves its intended use.
+And now, 10 years later (anniversary!) since inception it still serves its intended use.
 But I guess I'm putting insufficient efforts in making it popular :-)

 ## How it compares to alternatives?